Southern Andaman Islands IMMA

 Description of Qualifying Criteria

 Criterion A – Species or Population Vulnerability

-The area is known habitat for a very small and Vulnerable locally occurring population of dugongs (D’Souza et al. 2013; 2015).
+The area is known habitat for a very small and vulnerable locally occurring population of dugongs (D’Souza et al. 2013; 2015).
 Stranded dugong calves and adults have also been recorded occasionally.
 Based on interview surveys with local fishermen, seagrass beds in this IMMA have been identified as ‘Critical Dugong Habitat of the Andamans’ (Sivakumar and Nair, 2013; D’Souza et al. 2013).
-Furthermore, dugong occupancy across this archipelago is estimated to have declined by 60% over the last 20 years and the present distribution is largely restricted to sheltered bays and channels supporting seagrass meadows dominated by Halophila and Halodule sp (D’Souza et al. 2013).
+Furthermore, dugong occupancy across this archipelago is estimated to have declined by 60% over the last 20 years and the present distribution is largely restricted to sheltered bays and channels supporting seagrass meadows dominated by Halophila and Halodule spp.
+(D’Souza et al. 2013).

 Criterion C: Key Life Cycle Activities

 A total of 906 interviews were carried out in the Andaman and Nicobar islands (Sivakumar and Nair, 2013), of which 44% of respondents had sighted dugongs, with a total of 247 encounters reported.
 Of these 24% were of mother-calf pairs (Sivakumar and Nair, 2013) showing that the IMMA is an important reproductive area.
 Solitary individuals made up 60% of the observations.
 Dugong calves have been stranded in this region (www.marinemammals.in).